North Junior High School: A Result Of The 1924 Columbia University Study, Eventually Becomes North Elementary

 It is hoped that in another year it will be possible to procure sufficient funds to erect the rest of the stadium–the seats, dressing rooms and shower baths, Councilman Newman says.

-As the City School District continued to shuffle and make changes during the 1980’s after the closure of North Junior, it would get new life in the later part of the decade and become known as North Elementary after the closure and consolidation of the Meade Street School.
-The building underwent renovations at the time and continues to operate as the second elementary school on East Hoard Street along with neighboring Starbuck School located a block away.
+As the City School District continued to shuffle and make changes during the 1980s after the closure of North Junior, it would get new life in the later part of the decade and become known as North Elementary after the closure and consolidation of the Meade Street School.
+The building underwent renovations at the time and continues to operate as the second elementary school on East Hoard Street, along with neighboring Starbuck School located a block away.

-1 Review on “North Junior High – North Elementary (1929 – Present)”
+2 Reviews on “North Junior High – North Elementary (1929 – Present)”

 I went to Starbuck elementary for kindergarten (Miss Grant’s class, Miss Dano was the principal, my mother, Genevieve Percy, was her secretary, 54/55).
 First grade through third grade I attended Lansing St school (55-58).
 Miss Dano was principal of Lansing St also.
 Fourth grade through sixth grade was back at Starbuck (58-61).
 Then seventh through 9th grade at North Junior high.
 Mr. Charles Flynn was principal, Mr. Thor Ottersland was vice principal, my mother was secretary.
 My father was president of the Board of Education, Lyle H. Percy.
 61-64.
 Then Watertown High 64-67.